Quick Answer

 The four methods are not interchangeable.
 Each one frames a different question: what would the public market pay for the target as a minority interest, what have control bidders paid in comparable deals, what is the target worth on a cash-flow-discounted basis, and what is the maximum a financial sponsor could pay and still clear an internal-rate-of-return (IRR) hurdle?

-Method 1: Trading Comparables (Trading Comps)
+What Peer Multiples Do Trading Comparables (Trading Comps) Apply?

 Trading comps build a peer set of publicly traded companies and apply their trading multiples to the target's metrics.

-• Peer-set selection: industry, size band, growth profile, and geography matched to the target
+- Peer-set selection: industry, size band, growth profile, and geography matched to the target

-• Trading multiples: enterprise value to earnings before interest, taxes, depreciation, and amortization (EV / EBITDA); enterprise value to sales (EV / Sales); enterprise value to earnings before interest and taxes (EV / EBIT); price-to-earnings (P / E)
+- Trading multiples: enterprise value to earnings before interest, taxes, depreciation, and amortization (EV / EBITDA); enterprise value to sales (EV / Sales); enterprise value to earnings before interest and taxes (EV / EBIT); price-to-earnings (P / E)

-• Output: implied value range from applying peer-multiple medians and quartiles to the target
+- Output: implied value range from applying peer-multiple medians and quartiles to the target

-• Control premium: none (pure equity-market read on a minority-interest value)
+- Control premium: none (pure equity-market read on a minority-interest value)

 Exam Tip: Gotchas